 Parents are to pay all lunch accounts to the person assigned to this account in the school cafeteria.
-When an account registers less than \$5.00, the student will be notified.
+When an account registers less than \$10.00, the student will be notified.
 If any lunch account registers a negative balance, the student may eat a regular lunch for one day.
-Students will continue to be served a sandwich and milk until the account is settled.
+Students will be served an alternative meal until the account is settled.
 All students will be afforded a lunch daily.